 Wear & Tear

-Just like anything else, guns wear out, though they are getting increasingly durable and resistant to wear.
+Just like anything else, guns wear out…although they are getting increasingly durable and resistant to wear.

-Springs are the parts most vulnerable to wear, including main springs, trigger reset springs recoil springs, and more.
+Springs are the parts most vulnerable to wear.
 To a certain degree, you just have to accept that you’ll have to replace a spring here or there every so often.
 On the other hand, guns also have lots and lots of moving parts that need to be cleaned and lubricated.
-Failing to do so can lead to a lot of wear that could have been totally avoided with proper care.

-Anything you instill on your gun needs to be thoroughly vetted and have an established track record before you can trust it.
-Especially internal parts that make up critical parts of your gun.
-Springs, trigger packs, bolt carriers, magazine catches, it all need to be tested.
+Anything you install on your gun needs to be thoroughly vetted and have an established track record before you can trust it.
+That means…especially internal parts that make up critical parts of your gun.
+Springs, trigger packs, bolt carriers, magazine catches…it all need to be tested.